Leg extension and curl machines are staples in any serious gym, and over the years, I’ve tested more of them than I can count.

 The advantages of that are minor.

-For home use, a dual machine that houses both stations (curl and extension) is the better use of space and money.
+For home use, a dual machine that houses both stations (curl and extension) is a better use of space and money.

 The important part – all our top picks are dual.